Bounds for exit times of Brownian motion and the first Dirichlet eigenvalue for the Laplacian: Introduction and statements of main results

 Not to be confused with the $p-$torsion function related to the $p$-Laplacian \cite{Brasco-2017,Della-etall-2018,Giorgi-Smits-2010}.
 When $k\in\mathbb{N}$, and $\sup_{x\in D}u_{k}(x)<\infty$, these functions are solutions to

-When $p=1$, $u_{1}(x)=\frac{1}{2}\E_x[\tau_D]$ is the classical torsion function which has been extensively studied in the literature with application in many areas of mathematics and mathematical physics.
+When $p=1$, $u_{1}(x)=\frac{1}{2}\E_x[\tau_D]$ is the classical torsion function which has been extensively studied in the literature with applications to many areas of mathematics and mathematical physics.
 See for instance the classical works \cite{Bandle-1980,Landau-Lifshitz-1959,Polya-Szego-1951}.

 For general $p$, the literature in the study of exit time moments and their applications to different fields is extremely large by now.
 In the works \cite{Boudabra-Markowsky-2020a,Boudabra-Markowsky-2021a,Boudabra-Markowsky-2019,Markowsky-2015} Boudabra-Markowsky studied exit time moments, proved results on the location of their maximum and gave conditions for their finiteness.
 The $k$-torsion moment functions $u_{k}$ have also been applied to the study of heat flow by McDonald-Meyers-Meyerson in \cite{McDonald-2013,McDonald-Meyers-2003,Meyerson-McDonald-2017}.
 In \cite{laPena-McDondald-2004}, de la Pe\~na-McDonald provide an algorithm that produces uniform approximations of arbitrary continuous functions by exit time moments.
 We also point to the work of \cite{Hurtado-Markvorsen-Palmer-2016}, where Hurtado-Markvorsen-Palmer use the $L^1$ norms of $u_k$ to give an alternative characterization for $\lambda_1 (D)$ on Riemannian manifolds.
 In the closely related papers \cite{Colladay-Langford-McDonald-2018,Dryden-Langford-McDonald-2017}, the authors give upper bounds on $\lambda_1 (D)$ using the $L^1$ norms of exit time moments on manifolds.
 Moreover, obtaining precise spectral bounds for the exit time in large dimensions has been of interest in other settings.
 For example in \cite{Panzo2020}, Panzo obtains a spectral bound for the torsion function of symmetric stable processes that has the correct order of growth.
 For other applications to the study of exit time moments, torsional rigidity, stability, the study of minimal sub-manifolds, and optimal trapping of Brownian motion and gradient estimates, we refer the reader to \cite{Mariano-Panzo-2020,Hoskins-Steinerberger-2019,Kim-2019,Lu-Steinerberger2019b,Markvorsen-Palmer-2006}. \\